Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-26.md

 ### Success End Condition

-Report of capital city names is produced.
+Report of all the cities in a country organised by largest population to smallest is produced.

-### Failed End Condition

-No report of capital city names is produced.

 ### Primary Actor